danielgafni/website/www/content/blog/cloud-computing-eks-part-1/index.md

 ## Prerequisites

-- AWS access with suficient permissions
+- AWS access with sufficient permissions
-- A domain (refered to as `<domain>` in the article) managed by AWS Route 53
+- A domain (referred to as `<domain>` in the article) managed by AWS Route 53

 ## Goals & Tools